 What is your ultimate wish for every client?

 My wish for every client is to achieve mental wellbeing, gain coping skills and techniques to maintain their mental wellbeing outside of therapy, and live in a safe, supportive environment with emotionally-available caretakers.

 What is your favorite quote?

 “I am not what happened to me, I am what I choose to become.” -Carl Jung

 Dr. Gabor Mate, a Canadian physician who teaches about the long-term effects of trauma and offers workshops to resolve past traumas.

 What is your favorite self help book?

-My favorite books is The Four Agreements by Don Miguel Ruiz
+My favorite book is The Four Agreements by Don Miguel Ruiz.

 What modalities do you love implementing as a therapist?

 In therapy I use a Person-Centered Therapy approach, along with Cognitive-Behavioral Therapy techniques.
 I often teach my clients mindfulness or meditation techniques which can be helpful in a variety of circumstances.
 With children I often include a Play Therapy approach during which we utilize games, toys, sand, and art to help the child open up and feel comfortable in therapy.
 I also provide parent training to parents utilizing approaches like Parent Child Interaction Therapy and Family Systems Theory.
 With couples I utilize the Gottman Method.